karthiksing05/personal-website/content/quotebook.md

 - The world offers you comfort.
 But you were not made for comfort.
 You were made for greatness. <br>*[Pope Benedict XVI, Former head of the Catholic Church]*
 - The meaning of life is to find your gift.
 The purpose of life is to give it away. <br>*[Pablo Picasso, Spanish painter]*
 - He who has a why to live can bear almost any how. <br>*[Friedrich Nietzsche, German philosopher]*
 - What man actually needs is not a tensionless state but rather the striving and struggling for some goal worthy of him. <br>*[Viktor Frankl, Austrian neurologist and psychiatrist]*
+ - I wrote a pep talk recently to myself on a bar napkin: *no matter which road you take, it will be both glorious and unbearable.* Every road is lonely.
+Every road, holy.
+The only error is not walking forward. <br>*[Joy Sulivan, American poet and educator]*

 ## curiosity
 - The most beautiful experience we can have is the mysterious.
 It is the fundamental emotion which stands at the cradle of true art and true science. <br>*[Albert Einstein, German theoretical physicist and realist]*